Artist Training Program

 We started this project for one simple reason: they don’t teach this stuff in music school!
 Musicians train for thousands of hours to hone their craft, but don’t necessarily learn about the diverse considerations that go into planning an accessible, neurodiversity-friendly performance.
 We are filling that gap.

 The training helps artists understand a diverse spectrum of abilities and sensory experiences so that they can design events that are inclusive and welcoming for neurodiverse audiences.
-Our long-term vision is to offer Xenia Concerts Training to artists and arts organizations across Canada who wish to make their concert experiences more neurodiversity- and disability-friendly.
+Our long-term vision is to help artists and arts organizations across Canada make their concert experiences more neurodiversity- and disability-friendly.

 Program Overview